 It’s best to separate yourself from shared loans that your ex is supposed to repay.
-Even if you trust the other person completely, they could die or become disabled temporarily, and the debt would be back on your shoulders (although life and disability insurance—that you own—could solve that problem).
+Even if you trust the other person completely, they could die or become disabled temporarily, placing the debt back on your shoulders (although life and disability insurance that you own could solve that problem).

 Most lenders will not simply take your name off a loan after divorce.
-It’s always possible, and it never hurts to ask, but don’t get your hopes up.
+It’s possible, and it never hurts to ask, but don’t get your hopes up.
 The loan was approved counting on both of your incomes and looking at both of your credit histories.
-In fact, it might’ve been your credit that got the loan approved, which would make lenders even less likely to let you off the hook.
-If it's a possibility, the lender will probably need to review the remaining borrower's credit and income before removing your name.
+In fact, it might have been your credit that expedited the loan approval, which would make lenders even less inclined to let you off the hook.
+If the lender does consider this possibility, they will probably need to review the remaining borrower's credit and income before removing your name.

 Get a New Loan

-Unfortunately, the person responsible for the debt will have to apply—and get approved—on their own.
+Unfortunately, the person responsible for the debt must apply—and get approved—on their own.
 If they don’t have sufficient income and credit, the application will be denied.
-In those cases, the borrower might be able to pledge additional collateral (for example, using equity in the home to pay off an auto loan).
-For large loans, such as home loans, this is especially difficult because two incomes are often required to cover the payments.
+In those cases, the borrower might be able to pledge additional collateral (for example, using the equity in the home to pay off an auto loan).

 Another option is to sell whatever you owe money on, such as your home or vehicles (with your attorney’s input and approval, of course).
 Split the proceeds and part ways.
-It may not be a good time to sell, it might be disruptive for children, and you may not want to sell—but it makes for a clean getaway.
+It may not be the ideal time to sell, it might be disruptive for children, and it may not be your first choice, but it makes for a clean getaway.

 If your assets have decreased in value, you may be forced to sell for less than you owe.
-Upside-down home loans and auto loans may require you to come up with money (instead of collect money at the time of sale), but you’ll be able to put the past behind you.
-A loss today may help you avoid headaches and financial burdens down the road.
-Or, it just may be a price you have to pay to move on.
+Upside-down home loans and auto loans may require you to come up with money (instead of collecting money at the time of sale), but you’ll be able to put the past behind you.
+Accepting a loss today may help you avoid headaches and financial burdens down the road.
+Or, it may just be a price you have to pay to move on.

 Don’t Assume Anything

-The most important thing to do during a divorce is to manage your debts proactively and don’t just assume they’re being paid off.
-You need to keep an eye on things as long as your name is on the debt, and loans may be around for many years after your divorce.
+The most important thing to do during a divorce is to manage your debts proactively and never just assume they’re being paid off.
+You need to keep an eye on loans as long as your name is attached to them, recognizing that loans may be around for many years after your divorce.

-If necessary, you can bring legal action against a non-paying ex-spouse—but the alternatives above are probably better.
-For starters, you don’t want to spend more time or money on legal issues, and if you’re the one paying off debts, it’s often because your ex can’t afford to do so (so legal action won’t benefit you much anyway.
+If necessary, you can bring legal action against a non-paying ex-spouse — but the alternatives above are probably better.
+For starters, you don’t want to spend more time or money to navigate legal issues, and if you’re the one paying off debts, it’s often because your ex can’t afford to do so.
+In that case, legal action won’t benefit you much anyway.
 Besides, most of us would rather avoid legal proceedings if there’s any other way to reach an acceptable resolution.